 Infrastructure Subprocessors – Service Data Storage

 Zendesk owns or controls access to the infrastructure that Zendesk uses to host Service Data submitted to the Services, other than as set forth below.
-Currently, the Zendesk production systems for the Services are primarily located in co-location facilities in the United States and Europe.
+Currently, the Zendesk production systems for the Services are located in co-location facilities in the United States and Europe and in the infrastructure sub-processors listed below.
 Subscriber accounts are established in one of these regions based on where the Subscriber is located; the Subscriber’s Service Data subsequently remains in that region unless agreed between Subscriber and Zendesk, but may be shifted among data centers within a region to ensure performance and availability of the Services.
 The following table describes the countries and legal entities engaged by Zendesk in the storage of Service Data.

 |Entity Name||Entity Type||Entity Country|